Money and our attitudes and behaviors

 With this attitude, you may soon notice that you do begin to have more money in your life.

-After your attitudes have changed, your behaviours towards money may also begin to change.
+After your attitudes have changed, your behaviors towards money may also begin to change.
 Once you believe you can obtain something and control your money by budgeting for savings and purchases.
 Many people once they write down their income and expenses and the goals they want to achieve actually find they begin to enjoy taking care of their money.
 Money is not evil, it is something we need and we can take care of to enjoy our lives and achieve our goals.

-The age old saying of paying yourself first can be quite simple; enroll in any workplace savings programs.
+The age-old saying of paying yourself first can be quite simple; enroll in any workplace savings programs.
 If your plan at work is limited to 5%, and your savings goal is 10%, you can visit your financial advisor and set up an automatic withdrawal plan to cover the rest.

 If you have debts you can set a plan in place to slowly pay your debts off.
 Many purchases are unnecessary and if you just set the item down, go home and sleep on it first you will usually find you never go back to purchase it.